OneKey-Network/addressability-framework/dsp-api.md

 # Goal

-Describe the required API for a DSP that want to become a Contracting Party of the Prebid SSO ecosystem.
+Describe the required API for a DSP that wants to become a Contracting Party of the Prebid SSO ecosystem.

 # General note about signature

-Prebid SSO Data and communications are designed to protect the User data.
+Prebid SSO Data and communication are designed to protect the User data.
 Therefore, Prebid SSO relies heavily on the signatures of the data and the communication to enforce security.
 The Elliptic Curve Digital Signature Algorithm (ECDSA) is used for this purpose.
 All the signatures described in this documentation are generated using NIST P-256 coupled with the hash algorithm SHA-256 on a specific string.